 It is the new "kingdom" in which God and the Ancient One or "Ancient of Days" will reign in Spirit forever, and all the people shall be equal joint heirs to the throne of the new kingdom -- because the modern son of man knows he is your fellow servant, and he rejects the worldly throne just as Jesus did.
 (Daniel 2:44, Jeremiah 33:15-17, James 2:5)

-That means that there will NOT be a "one world government" ruled by a king playing god, as misguided right-wing Christian fundamentalists have been led to believe.
+Thus God and the Ancient One rules heaven and earth.
+And that means that there will not be a so-called "one world government" ruled by a king playing god, as misguided right-wing Christian fundamentalists have been led to believe.

 The United Nations will act together by consensus and international agreement in the General Assembly, but all the nations will still be sovereign and independent.
 Each nation will finally have government that is truly of the people, by the people, and for the people, and each nation will be a cooperating and collaborating member of a truly United Nations.
 No large nations will have veto power.
 No nation or religion will exalt itself as superior, and all nations, religions, races and cultures will be considered equal.